On-Demand Options

 Continuing Education Information

-This webinar is open to the public and is designed to qualify for 6.5 PDHs for professional engineers and land surveyors and 6.5 HSW continuing education hours for licensed architects in New York.
+This webinar is open to the public and is designed to qualify for 6.5 PDHs for professional engineers and land surveyors, 6.5 HSW continuing education hours for licensed architects, and 6.5 HSW continuing education hours for landscape architects in New York.

-HalfMoon Education is deemed an approved continuing education sponsor for New York engineers, land surveyors, and architects via its registration with the American Institute of Architects Continuing Education System (Regulations of the Commissioner §68.14(i)(2) and §69.6(i)(2)).
+HalfMoon Education is deemed an approved continuing education sponsor for New York engineers, land surveyors, architects, and landscape architects via its registration with the American Institute of Architects Continuing Education System and the Landscape Architecture Continuing Education System (Regulations of the Commissioner §68.14(i)(2), §69.6(i)(2), and §79-1.5(i)(2)).

 The American Institute of Architects Continuing Education System has approved this course for 6.5 HSW LUs (Sponsor No. J885).
 Only full participation is reportable to the AIA/CES.